BradleyA/git-TEST-commit-automation/.github/ISSUE_TEMPLATE/incident_report.md

 ---
-name: Bug report
+name: Incident report
-about: Report incident
+about: Report incident you are having
 title: ''
 labels: 'bug'
 assignees: 'Bradley Allen'